HarshJahajpuriya/TaskManager/README.md

 * socket.io-client

 ## How to run TaskManager Front-end?
-1. Clone the repository in your local.
+1. Clone the repository.
 2. Make sure you have angular/cli installed on your machine, otherwise you will have to install it.
-3. Run ```npm i``` in terminal in the backend folder, to install all the dependencies.
+3. Run ```npm i``` in terminal in the frontend folder, to install all the dependencies.
 4. Run ```npm start``` or ```ng serve``` in the terminal, your application will start running.